ProfessorStrenn/SbccCore/README.md

 # SbccCore
-Provides simple functions that make Java a *whole* lot easier to use:
+Provides simple static functions that make Java a *whole* lot easier to use:

 ```java
 println("Hello");